bradleysigma/tirules/questions.md

 ### Eidelon Maximum (Breakthrough Unit)
 - Does the Eidelon Maximum participate in space combat when it is on a planet?
+- Does it block other player's ship movement through the system?
+- Can it count towards ship objectives?
+- Can it blockade space docks?
 - In general, is the Eidelon Maximum treated as a ship when on a planet?
-Does it block other player's ship movement through the system?
-Can it count towards ship objectives?
-Can it blockade space docks?
 - Can additional Eidelons Maximums be placed when the _Articles of War_ law is in play?

 ## The Nekro Virus

+### Technological Singularity (Ability)
+- Say Nekro has _Dimensional Splicer_, and in the "start of combat" window, they splice a ship and gain _Assault Cannon_.
+Can Nekro immediately use _Assault Cannon_?

 ### Valefar Assimilator Z (Breakthrough)
 - _Heaven's Eye_ specifies "...
-1 of __your__ plots ...".
+1 of `your` plots ...".
 Does Nekro gain a benefit from copying this?
 - If there is a Valefar Z token on the Firmament player's faction sheet, what happens to this token when that faction sheet is purged to become the Obsidian?
 - Does copying the _Son of Ragh_, the _Loncarra Ssodu_, the _Ouranos_ or the _Heaven's Hollow_ do anything?
-If so, for the _Ouranos_, would Nekro also gain the COALESCENCE faction ability?
+- If so, for the _Ouranos_, would Nekro also gain the COALESCENCE faction ability?
 - If there is a Valefar Assimilator Z token on the Vuil'raith faction sheet, and both _The Alastor_ and _The Terror Between_ are in the same system, who captures units when they're destroyed?
 - What happens to a Valefar Assimilator Z token on a faction sheet when a player is eliminated?
 - Why do you hate Creuss so much?